 Pasir Ris Park Birdwatching Tower

-Urban legend says that the tower at Pasir Ris Park is haunted but it is mostly a haunt for birdwatching enthusiasts.
+Urban legend says that the tower at Pasir Ris Park, opened in 1988, is haunted but it is mostly a haunt for birdwatching enthusiasts.
 Climb to the top to try and spot birds nesting at the top of the trees.

 This modern “tower” is really a series of housing apartments in town.
 However, the view from the 50th floor something to look out for.
 You can soak in the city views from this lookout tower.